Be convinced that to be happy means to be free and that to be free means to be brave. Therefore do not take lightly the perils of war.

 Meaning

 “Be convinced that to be happy means to be free and that to be free means to be brave.
 Therefore do not take lightly the perils of war.” presents a viewpoint centered on courage.
-It implies that true strength is revealed in difficulty and encourages us to remember that resilience grows through challenges.
+It implies that bravery means acting despite fear and encourages us to remember that fear is natural but not decisive.

 Theme